 Are you passionate about creating excellent volunteer experiences?
 Are you looking to use your skills in volunteer

 communication, training and engagement to make a difference?
-Then join Shelter as a Volunteering Experience
+Then join Shelter as a Corporate Volunteering

-Officer and you could soon be playing a vital role within our thriving Volunteering team.
+Experience Officer and you could soon be playing a vital role within our Corporate Volunteering team.

 A home is a fundamental human need, as essential as education or healthcare.
 Yet millions of people across Britain